Get

 3. Keep Them on a Leash

-It’s tempting to allow your small dog to run free in nature.
+It’s tempting to allow your small dog to run free.
 Even in places where leashes are optional, it can still be risky, especially for small dogs.
-Compared to large-breed canines, little dogs are more vulnerable to predatory animals like coyotes, wild or feral cats, and birds of prey.
-But they will rarely get lost and attract the attention of predators if you keep them on a leash.
+Compared to large-breed canines, little dogs are more vulnerable to predatory animals like coyotes, wild or feral cats, and even large birds of prey.
+But they will rarely get lost and won’t be at the mercy of predators if you keep them on a leash.

 Furthermore, it’s also polite to do so.
 It may surprise you that not everyone enjoys interacting with your adorable pet, even fellow dog owners!